Angel Batista: Dexter: Resurrection

-After serial killer Mia LaPierre is arrested for Ryan's murder, Batista expresses doubts of her guilt to Wallace and her partner Melvin Oliva, and Wallace approves his request to come with them to their interrogation of Mia, where he plans to show her a picture of Dexter and see if she recognizes him.
+After serial killer Mia LaPierre (Krysten Ritter) is arrested for Foster's murder, Batista expresses doubts of her guilt to Wallace and her partner Melvin Oliva (Dominic Fumusa), and Wallace approves his request to come with them to their interrogation of Mia, where he plans to show her a picture of Dexter and see if she recognizes him.
 When the three arrive at her prison, an alarm goes off, and a deceased Mia is found hanging in her cell.
 Batista is unconvinced that Mia took her own life, and gets access to DMV records, allowing him to find Dexter's residence and meet his neighbor Blessing (Ntare Mwine).
 Dexter returns to Batista being friendly with Blessing and the latter's family, and offers Batista a ride home.
 He threatens him to never come around his family, son, or himself again, and forces Batista out of the car, unaware that Batista has placed his AirPods in the car to use as a GPS tracker.

-Batista tracks Dexter to a wig shop, the latter using it as a kill room to intimidate Elsa's landlord Vinny into treating his tenants better.
-After hearing Batista coming, Dexter frees Vinny, and the latter rushes past Batista, who calls Wallace and Olivia.
+Batista tracks Dexter to a wig shop, the latter using it as a kill room to intimidate Elsa's landlord Vinny Valenta (Steve Schirripa) into treating his tenants better.
+After hearing Batista coming, Dexter frees Valenta, and the latter rushes past Batista, who calls Wallace and Olivia.
 With a lack of evidence, Wallace and Olivia begin to doubt his theories.
-Wallace learns from an unaware Joey Quinn that Batista had retired and thus was acting outside of the law.
-His credibility destroyed, Batista tries to warn but is abducted by Leon Prater and strapped to Brian Moser's kill table to become Dexter's next victim.
-Although Dexter considers killing Batista due to the threat he poses, especially now that Batista knows the truth beyond a shadow of a doubt, Dexter chooses to cut his friend loose in the hopes of them working together one last time.
-In a rage, Batista attacks and strangles Dexter, only to be fatally shot by Prater.
-Unable to help Batista, Dexter admits to his friend that he's the Bay Harbor Butcher, but he didn't kill LaGuerta and Doakes.
-Batista lays the blame for their deaths and his own at Dexter's feet and with his last words, curses Dexter's name.
-Despite their differences, Dexter is shown to be enraged and devastated at Batista's death.
-Batista's phone is used by Dexter to escape Prater's vault.
+Wallace learns from an unaware Joey Quinn that Batista had abruptly retired before traveling to New York and thus was acting outside of the law.

+His credibility destroyed, Batista tries to warn Wallace, but Dexter's latest nemesis Leon Prater (Peter Dinklage) kidnaps him and straps to Brian Moser's kill table to become Dexter's next victim.
+Although Dexter considers killing Batista due to the threat he poses, Dexter chooses to cut him loose in the hopes of them working together one last time.
+In a rage, Batista attacks and chokes Dexter, only to be fatally shot by Prater.
+Unable to help Batista, Dexter admits to his former friend that he is the Bay Harbor Butcher, but swears that he did not kill LaGuerta and Doakes.
+Batista replies that their deaths, and his, are Dexter's fault, and with his last words, curses his name.
+Dexter uses Batista's phone to escape Prater's vault.
 After Dexter activates the alarm, the police find Batista's body and conclude that Prater murdered him.